HS2: Rishi Sunak refuses to commit to Manchester link

 Prime Minister Rishi Sunak has again refused to say if the Birmingham to Manchester leg of HS2 will be axed.

-Asked by the BBC's Laura Kuenssberg if the high speed line would run to Manchester, he said: "We're getting on with delivering [the project], I'm not going to comment on this speculation."
+Asked by the BBC's Laura Kuenssberg if the high-speed line would reach Manchester, he said: "We're getting on with delivering [the project], I'm not going to comment on this speculation."

-Rising costs have led to growing doubts about whether the Birmingham to Manchester leg will go ahead.
+Rising costs have led to growing doubts over this second leg of HS2.

-Labour and some Tory MPs have said scaling back HS2 would be a mistake.

 On Saturday, former PM Theresa May became the latest Conservative voice to warn against downgrading the project.